 28.1 All staff will have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education, and sexting (also known as youth produced sexual imagery) put children in danger.
+Behaviours linked to issues such as drug taking, alcohol abuse, deliberately missing education, and sexting (also known as youth-produced sexual imagery) put children in danger.

-Keeping Children Safe in Education Sept 2022 Annex A will be provided at induction, read and understood by all staff/volunteers outlining risk as below:
+Annex B Keeping Children Safe in Education Sept 2023 will be provided at induction, read and understood by all staff/volunteers outlining risk as below:-

-28.2 Children and the Court system.
-Children are sometime required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
+28.2 Children and the Court System.
+Children are sometimes required to give evidence in criminal courts, either for crimes committed against them or for crimes they have witnessed.
 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
-We will recognise these vulnerabilities and offer early help where necessary for the children, young people, and their families to safeguard emotional wellbeing; we will access resources as defined in Keeping Children Safe in Education 2022.
+We will recognise these vulnerabilities and offer early help where necessary for the children, young people, and their families to safeguard their emotional well-being; we will access resources as defined in Keeping Children Safe in Education 2023.

-28.3 Children Missing from Education (CME).
+28.3 Children Absent from Education.
 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude, and any special educational needs they may have.
-Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.
+Local authorities must establish, as far as it is possible to do so, the identity of children of compulsory school age who are missing education in their area.

 Knowing where children are during school hours is an extremely important aspect of Safeguarding.
-Missing school can be an indicator of abuse and neglect and may also raise concerns about others safeguarding issues, including the criminal exploitation of children.
+Children absent from school, particularly persistently, can act as a vital warning sign to a range of safeguarding issues including neglect, sexual abuse, and child sexual and criminal exploitation.

+We have procedures in place in response to children absent from education which support identification of such abuse and also help prevent the risk of them going missing in the future.
+This includes when problems are first emerging but also where children are already known to local authority Children Services and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.

 We monitor attendance carefully and address poor or irregular attendance without delay.
-This includes when problems are first emerging but also where children are already known to local authority Children's Services and need a social worker (such as on a child in need or child protection plan, or as a looked after child), where going missing from education may increase known safeguarding risks within the family or in the community.

 We will always follow up with parents/carers when students are not at school.
-This means we need to have a least two up to date contacts numbers for parents/carers.
-Parents/carers should remember to update the Academy as soon as possible if the numbers change.
+This means we need to have a least two up-to-date contact numbers for parents/carers.
+Parents are reminded to update the school as soon as possible if the numbers change.